230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 Remarks:

-Since 2000 macOS X includes a menu for the gamma slider.
-ISO 9241-306 describes the advantages of the gamma slider as example.
-The slider is available under "System Preferences - Display - Color - Calibrate".
+Since 2000 macOS X includes a menu for the GammaSlider.
+ISO 9241-306 describes the advantages of the GammaSlider as example.
+The slider has been available under "System Preferences - Display - Color - Calibrate" until 2019.

 Since 2022 (macOS 12.3) the option "Color" is deleted and the Slider for the ergonomic output is not any more available.